Frequently Asked Questions

 We recommend you to take the practice ALEKS placement far enough in advance of NSO to allow time for the learning modules.
 Math Boot Camp is available for those who wish to receive formal instruction and support in mastering the learning modules.

-How do I know which Adventure WV to select?
+How do I know which Adventure WV trip to select?

 What if I cannot do any of these programs?